tphuong141607/Card-Value-Game/README.md

 # Card Value Game: Which hand has higher value?

+The program was written in C++ language using QT platform.
+It was created on 4/2018.

 ## What is it?
-The program is written in C++ language using QT platform.

 This Card Value game has 2 players -- the computer and the user.
 The program first asks the user to enter the number of cards that he/she wish to have for each hand.
 Then, it automatically displays all the cards and the total point for each hand.
 The winner is the one holds higher value cards.